friendly-bits/geoblocker-bash/README.md

 7) In the near'ish future support for blacklists may get implemented as well.

-8) Currently only support ipv4.
-If you want support for ipv6, please let me know using the Issues tab, and I may consider implementing it.
+8) If you want support for ipv6, please let me know using the Issues tab, and I may consider implementing it.

 9) I will appreciate a report of whether it works or doesn't work on your system (please specify which), or if you find a bug.
 If you have a suggestion for code improvement, please let me know as well.
 You can use the "Discussions" and "Issues" tabs for that.